 Social goals groupwork.
 Here the focus is on dealing with ‘those problems that are related to the social order and the social value orientation in small groups’ (Reid 1981: 202).
 This long established set of traditions of practice is closely linked to community organization/community work.
 See, for example Mullender and Ward (1991) and Twelvetrees (1982, 1991, 2001, 2008).

 In recent years there has been a significant development in the discussion of therapeutic traditions of groupwork, and some limited attention to groupwork within mainstream schooling.
 Unfortunately, much of the work within the social work arena has resulted in rather pedestrian ‘how-to-do-it’ texts – but there have been some good introductory texts examples over the last decade or so (e.g. Benson 2000; Brown 1993; Doel 1999).
 Similarly, the quality of texts offered teachers and educators has been variable but one of the better examples is Jaques and Salmon (2006).
 Sadly, working with emergent groups, and with community groups has not had the attention it merits.
+This said, the growing interest in relational practice and relational social work has brought mutual aid and reciprocity back into debates (see Raineri 2017).

 In this piece we have seen something of the development of thinking about groupwork – and explored some significant dimensions of practice.
 In many respects it raises as many questions as it answers.
 For those concerned with informal education, social pedagogy and social action there is a considerable need to explore ways of working with groups that: